St. Nicholas Greek Orthodox Church (Manhattan): September 11, 2001

-A 50-year-old parishioner named Bill Tarazonas, who was in the church that morning before the South Tower collapsed, said:
+A 50-year-old parishioner named Bill Tarazonas, who was in the church that morning shortly before the South Tower collapsed, later said:

 The first thing I saw was the landing gear of the plane along the right side of the church ...
 I saw a pickup truck slashed in half like a tomato. ...
 On the top of the roof was human remains.
 Bones ... lying all over the place ...
 I was numb. ...
 I guess St. Nicholas gave me the push, the courage, to get out of there.
 I started running and running.

 Very little of the church's contents were recovered.
 Among the most valuable physical possessions lost were some relics of St Nicholas, St Catherine, and St Sava, which had been donated to the church by Nicholas II, the last tsar of Russia; they were removed from their safe on holy days for veneration.
 Archbishop Demetrios expressed that having the saints' relics intermingled with the remains of the attack's victims served to sanctify the site further.
 Among the items eventually found were the damaged icons of St. Dionysios of Zakynthos, the Life-giving Spring (Ζωοδόχος Πηγή), and a handful of miscellaneous religious items.
 These are to be displayed in an exhibit in the new church dedicated to its predecessor.